dmytrokiparys/Search_Engine/README.md

 - std::vector<std::string> getRequests() const - returns a list of requests received from file "request.json".
 - struct RelativeIndex - contains document id and rank of another answer to the request.
 - void putAnswers(std::vector<std::vector<RelativeIndex>> answers) const - puts the search results, received from vector "answers" in the file "answers.json".
+- std::string CheckFile(nlohmann::json &cur_file) - checks each file from the list for the number of words and correctness of the entered data.
+- bool IsCorrectRequest(std::string &current_request, int &words_counter, std::vector<std::string> &requests) const - checks each request from the list for the number of words and correctness of the entered data.

 #### InvertedIndex
 - void updateDocumentBase(std::vector<std::string> input_docs) - counts number of words, received from input list.
 - struct Entry - contains document id and rank of another word from list.
-- std::vector<Entry> getWordCount(const std::string& word) const - returns a list of indexes for the specified word, regardless of the document
+- std::vector<Entry> getWordCount(const std::string& word) const - returns a list of indexes for the specified word, regardless of the document.
-- std::map<std::string, std::vector<Entry>> InvertedIndex::freq_dictionary_return - returns a list of all indexed words
+- std::map<std::string, std::vector<Entry>> freq_dictionary_return - returns a list of all indexed words.

 #### SearchServer
-std::vector<std::vector<RelativeIndex>> search(const std::vector<std::string>& queries_input, std::map<std::string, std::vector<Entry>> _freq_dictionary, int response_limit) - returns the result of a search by words, taking into account their relativity according to the internal formula
+- std::vector<std::vector<RelativeIndex>> search(const std::vector<std::string>& queries_input, std::map<std::string, std::vector<Entry>> _freq_dictionary, int response_limit) - returns the result of a search by words, taking into account their relativity according to the internal formula.
+- std::vector<RelativeIndex> relative(std::string queries_input, std::map<std::string, std::vector<Entry>> &_freq_dictionary) const - calculates the relevancy index for each query.
+- std::vector<std::string> _unique_words(std::string queries_input, std::map<std::string, std::vector<Entry>> &_freq_dictionary) const - defines unique query words.

 ### Starting